MicrosoftDocs/winrt-api/windows.ui.text.core/coretextinputscope.md

 Expected input is the year portion of a calendar date.

 ### -field DateMonthName:26
-Expected input is the name of the month portion of a calendar date.
+Expected input is the alphabetic name of the month from a calendar date.

 ### -field DateDayName:27
-Expected input is the name of the day in a calendar date.
+Expected input is the alphabetic name of the day from a calendar date.

+### -field Digits:28
+Expected input includes positive whole numbers, constrained to 0-9.

 ### -field Number:29
-Expected input is the digits 0-9.
+Expected input includes the digits 0-9, decimal separators, place separators, and negative sign.
+The exact characters used for  decimal separators, place separators, and negative sign, depend on the user’s regional settings.

 ### -field SingleCharacter:30
 Expected input is a single ANSI character, codepage 1252.